RobbyV2/decant/README.md

 ```

 The tool sees the guest: its process list (served from `NtQuerySystemInformation`),
 scans, and reads and writes all route to the daemon.
+A full-region scan reads the guest's
+committed memory one request per caller read; the backend reuses the resolved process and
+the daemon disables Nagle, so region scans run at interactive speed (see the memflow backend section of the architecture doc).
+Install
-Install a GUI tool into the prefix
-first with `WINEPREFIX="$PWD/wine-env/prefix" wine installer.exe`, then point `run.sh` at
+a GUI tool into the prefix first with `WINEPREFIX="$PWD/wine-env/prefix" wine installer.exe`,
-its executable.
-If a window fails to map after an interrupted run, reset the prefix with
+then point `run.sh` at its executable.
+If a window fails to map after an interrupted run,
-`WINEPREFIX="$PWD/wine-env/prefix" wineserver -k` before relaunching.
+reset the prefix with `WINEPREFIX="$PWD/wine-env/prefix" wineserver -k` before relaunching.

 ## Limits